-We are delighted that the following priests, faculty, and administrators have agreed to serve as hosts for the Notre Dame Travel Program in 2014.
+We are delighted that the following priests, faculty, and administrators have agreed to serve as hosts for the Notre Dame Travel Program.
 We make every effort to send a Notre Dame host on each departure as our travelers tell us this greatly enhances their experience and makes the trip unique.
 If this is important to you in making your decision to travel on the program, please call (800) 634-2631 to confirm that one will accompany the group before making your final payment.
 We will be updating this site as hosts are confirmed for travel throughout the year.

 Karen Anthony is the director emerita of alumni travel at the University of Notre Dame Alumni Association.
 She retired from the Alumni Association after 27 years of dedicated service and led the Travel Program from 1985 until 2010.
 She has traveled extensively across the globe.
 When she started the travel program in 1982, Notre Dame was offering just two trips per year; she built the program to its current state.
 Her notable accomplishments include the creation of a Travel Advisory Committee composed of professors, priests, and administrators at the University, cultivation of travel programs hosted by Notre Dame faculty and priests, and serving for four years as a member of the Educational Travel Conference advisory council to foster best practices in the education travel industry.
 Karen was presented the prestigious honorary alumna award by the Alumni Board of Directors in 1998 and received the Notre Dame President’s Award for outstanding service in May 2000.
 Karen and her husband, Tony, have three children and nine grandchildren.